microsoft/Megatron-DeepSpeed/README.md

 3. Pretrain a BERT language model using `pretrain_bert.py`, with the sequence length equal to the block size in token ids.
 This model should be trained on the same indexed dataset that is used to supply the blocks for the information retrieval task.
 In REALM, this is an uncased bert base model trained with the standard hyperparameters.
 4. Use `pretrain_ict.py` to train an `ICTBertModel` which uses two BERT-based encoders to encode queries and blocks to perform retrieval with.
 The script below trains the ICT model from REALM.
-It refrences a pretrained BERT model (step 3) in the `--bert-load` argument.
+It references a pretrained BERT model (step 3) in the `--bert-load` argument.
 The batch size used in the paper is 4096, so this would need to be run with data parallel world size 32.
 <pre>
 python pretrain_ict.py \
     --num-layers 12 \